 If I am being completely honest, there are other places in the U.S. that make me feel unsafe in comparison to Mexico City, so it’s definitely not all like the news paints it to be.

 My best recommendations for safety when it comes to visiting Mexico City are the following:

-- Do a walking tour as soon as you can, to get a lay of the area, and know where things are and hear them all from your local guide.
+- Do a walking tour as soon as you can, to get a lay of the area, know where things are, and hear them all from your local guide.

 - Don’t be too flashy with your clothes – be casual, and don’t draw attention to yourself with what you’re wearing.
-Don’t make yourseelf stand out not only like a tourist, but like a clueless and gullable tourist, keep an eye on your belongings.
+Don’t make yourself stand out not only like a tourist, but like a clueless and gullible tourist, keep an eye on your belongings.

 - In crowded areas, wear your backpack in front of you if that makes you feel more comfortable.

 - Mexico City literally never sleeps – there will always be people out at all times, so don’t feel scared that you have to walk somewhere at night.
-However if that’s not your jam – take an Uber, they are completely safe and super acceessible all throughout the city.
+However, if that’s not your jam – take an Uber, they are completely safe and super accessible all throughout the city.

 I hope that my tips and reasons offered to visit Mexico City will encourage you to plan a trip to the Mexican Capital.
 Every time I visit, I come back home inspired and reminded of the dedication and attitude that Mexican confronts in everyday life.

 No matter what may be happening, they still show up and still try their best every day, and isn’t that one of the many points of traveling?
 To learn from other cultures and become inspired by them?

 Like I said at the beginning, we are not taught the history and culture of other countries in our school systems, therefore we must seek it out – and what better way to do it than traveling to the country itself to learn it yourself?
 Those of us who live in the States, are really lucky to have Mexico so close to visit, and even if it’s not close to where you live, a trip here is most definitely necessary.